-How past experiences interact with sensory input to infer speed and allow eyes to track moving objects.
+How past experiences interact with sensory input to infer speed and allow eye tracking moving objects.

 As a plane flies across the sky, the muscles that allow the eye to track its movement can set pace not only on the speed observed but also the speed they would expect from seeing planes before.